 - 4.3.1 Competitors must be: - a) current members of the IAC; or - b) holders of a valid FAI Sporting License issued outside the USA; or - c) current members of an aerobatic organization that has been delegated aerobatic sporting powers by their country's National Airsports Control.
-Two examples of qualifying organizations are Aerobatics Canada and the BAeA. - 4.3.2 Competitors must meet legal pilot certification requirements appropriate for their aircraft.
+Two examples of qualifying organizations are Aerobatics Canada and the BAeA. - 4.3.2 Competitors or their Safety Pilot must meet legal pilot certification requirements appropriate for their aircraft - 4.3.3 Competitors must meet legal medical requirements appropriate for their aircraft.